mangel0111/shortify/docs/overview.md

 To keep the implementation simple, we update the URL record's click count directly within our service.
 However, this can lead to **race conditions** when multiple clients access the same short URL simultaneously.

 A more robust approach would be to offload analytics tracking to a separate service or an external provider.
 Alternatively, we could use a queue-based system (e.g., Kafka, Redis Streams, or RabbitMQ) to process click updates asynchronously, ensuring data integrity and scalability.

+### Rate Limiting in the API

+The API uses Fastify’s built-in rate limiter plugin (@fastify/rate-limit) to control the request flow and prevent abuse.
+This ensures fair usage and prevents excessive load on the system.

+#### Traffic Expectations

+We expect the following traffic:

+- Shortened URL generation rate: 40 URLs per second
+- Shortened URL read rate: 4,000 URLs per second
+- Total API throughput: 4,040 requests per second
+- **Max available pods** to be deployed: 10.

+#### Rate Limiting Calculations

+To distribute the traffic evenly across 10 pods:

+- **Per pod generation rate**: 40 URLs/s ÷ 10 = 4 URLs/s per pod.
+- **Per pod read rate**: 4,000 URLs/s ÷ 10 = 400 URLs/s per pod.
+- **Total requests per pod**: 4 + 400 = 404 requests per second per pod.

+#### Scaling Considerations

+If traffic increases, we can increase the pod count and adjust the rate limits accordingly, an auto-scaler configuration will be needed as wel to ensure that the number of pods get increased in traffic increases.

+Redis-backed rate limiting (instead of in-memory) is recommended for distributed environments.

+This configuration ensures optimal performance while protecting the service from overload.
+This configuration ensure each pod will have an individual rate limit, we could also handle the traffic on the load balancer to ensure a centralized configuration.